 A History of Secrecy: The Age of Analog Ciphers, Enigmas & Encryptions

-Cyber-security may be a buzz-word of the 21st century, but the practice of keeping information and messages secure and secret goes back many hundreds of years.
-We'll learn about some of the most famous (and infamous) coding, transmission, and decoding systems predating the digital era and practice writing, encrypting, sending, and decoding messages using historical methods such as cryptograms, flags, and Morse code.
+Cyber-security may be a buzz-word of the 21st century, but the practice of keeping information and messages secret goes back many thousands of years.
+We'll learn about some of the most famous (and infamous) encryption systems predating the digital era and practice encrypting, sending, and decrypting messages using historical methods and tools.

 Simple Machines: Compound Constructions & Humorous Combinations